CMS WZH-path measurement 2026

 First things: iSPy and spreadsheets

-Each computer should have robust internet access (preferred) or the DVD version of the masterclass loaded.
-Two students should work together at each computer to complete 100 events of the 10 000-event sample.
+Each computer should have robust internet access.
+Two students should work together at each computer to complete a 100 event data file.

-• Students must have access to the event display program iSpy-webgl using the latest version of Chrome, Edge, Firefox, or Safari.
+• Between the two students, one must have access to the event display program iSpy-webgl using an up-to-date browser.

 Familiarize yourself: